Performile1/Performile-Version-1/docs/current/PERFORMILE_MASTER_V3.7.md

 ## 🎯 EXECUTIVE SUMMARY

-Performile is a B2B2C platform that provides verified courier ratings and performance analytics to e-commerce merchants, enabling them to display top-rated couriers in checkout and improve customer satisfaction.
+Performile is a B2B2C platform that provides verified courier ratings and performance analytics to e-commerce merchants, with **dynamic checkout positioning** that changes courier order based on postal code-specific performance, TrustScore™, and nearby parcel location availability.

 **Current Status:**
 - Week 2 Day 3 of 5-week launch plan